 Subspecialty-Specific Background and Intent: The requirements acknowledge that in addition to providing fellows with broad foundational educational experiences in the subspecialty, additional educational experiences will take into account future career plans.
-The program director will consider demonstrated competence in the foundational areas, program resources, program aims, and a fellow's future practice plans when developing an individualized learning experience.
-The Review Committee does not specify the amount of time devoted to such experiences and recognizes that some fellows may need to devote the entirety of their fellowship experience to achieve competence in the foundational areas of the subspecialty.
+The program director will consider demonstrated competence in the foundational areas, program resources, program aims, and a fellow's future practice plans when developing an individualized learning experiences and recognizes that some fellows may need to devote the entirety of their fellowship experience to achieve competence in the foundational areas of the subspecialty.

-4.11.e.
-Required Didactic Experience

-The educational program must include didactic instruction based on the core knowledge content in the subspecialty area.
-(Core)
+- 4.11.f.
+Direct supervision of procedures performed by each fellow must occur until proficiency has been acquired and documented by the program director.
+(Core) - 4.11.g.
+Faculty members must teach and supervise the fellows in the performance and interpretation of procedures, which must be documented in each fellow's record, including indications, outcomes, diagnoses, and supervisor(s).
+(Core) - 4.11.h.
+Required Didactic Experience The educational program must include didactic instruction based upon the core knowledge content in the subspecialty area.
+(Core) - 4.11.h.1.

-4.11.e.1.
 The program must ensure that fellows have an opportunity to review all content from conferences that they could not attend.
 (Core)